apache/flink/docs/dev/table/connectors/index.zh.md

 Some connectors and formats expose additional metadata fields that can be accessed in metadata columns next to the physical payload columns.
-See the [`CREATE TABLE` section]({% link dev/table/sql/create.zh.md %}#columns) for more information about metadata column.
+See the [`CREATE TABLE` section]({% link dev/table/sql/create.zh.md %}#columns) for more information about metadata columns.

 ### Primary Key